Henri Cartier-Bresson and the Discipline of Seeing

 THE IMPASSIONED EYE

-A great interview with HCB, is this movie, The Impassioned Eye on DVD.
-Henri Cartier-Bresson interviewed if I recall at the pre-opening of one of his galleries about what makes a great composition.
+A great interview with HCB is in this movie, The Impassioned Eye, on DVD.
+Henri Cartier-Bresson, if I recall, interviewed at the pre-opening of one of his galleries about what makes a great composition.
 Geometry was his one simple answer.

 I was watching an interview where HCB commented on how geometry is incredibly important.
-Reframing, or taking a brief moment to recheck the frame a few millimeters could be the difference between a fabulous photograph and an ordinary one.
+Reframing, or taking a brief moment to recheck the frame, can make the difference between a fabulous photograph and an ordinary one.

 You can sometimes find the video on YouTube.
-My studio is chock full of photographers I have learned through art galleries, annual events like the World Press Foundation, movies, and a few blogs I follow.
+My studio is chock-full of photographers I have learned about through art galleries, annual events like the World Press Photo Awards, movies, and a few blogs I follow.

-What I love about his work is how rarely he never cropped images and had a contempt for it.
-By focusing on the use of geometry, lines, and rhythm of imaging, and studying HCB’s work, subconsciously, you will better your shooting.
+What I love about his work is how he rarely cropped images and had contempt for them.
+By focusing on geometry, lines, and the rhythm of imaging, and by studying HCB’s work, you will improve your shooting subconsciously.
 I believe that a gift has to be nourished and grown, and you’re not necessarily born with it.
 Photography is a craft, and it has to be taught by learning from mistakes and learning from the masters.

 Pressing the camera button is the easiest thing to do.
-To me, it would seem wedding photography is so natural to so many who have never captured a wedding.
+To me, it seems wedding photography comes so naturally to so many who have never captured a wedding.
 But this is far from the truth.
-When Bresson was asked if you’re born with a sense of design, his answer was it has to be developed.
+When Bresson was asked if you’re born with a sense of design, his answer was that it has to be developed.
 You have to find the ‘decisive moment’.

 Henri Cartier-Bresson | Magnum Photos